MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
-We will update when there are categories available.
+**Note**: Support for categories is available in version 3.5.0-Preview1 or later of the module, but no categories are currently available in Viva.
+We'll update the documentation when categories are available.

 Use the Update-VivaModuleFeaturePolicy cmdlet to update an access policy for a feature in a Viva module or a category in Viva.
-Note that:

 - You can't update a policy for a particular user or group to include the entire tenant if a policy for the entire tenant already exists for the feature.
 Only one tenant-wide policy is supported.
 - Policies assigned to a specific user or group take priority over the policy assigned to the entire tenant when determining whether a feature/category is enabled.
 If a user has multiple policies assigned for a feature/category (directly as a user or member of a group), the most restrictive policy applies.